-The Otamatea is a major arm of the northern Kaipara harbour, one of the world’s largest harbours and the largest estuarine ecosystem in New Zealand.
+The Otamatea is a major arm of the northern Kaipara moana one of the world’s largest harbours and the largest estuarine ecosystem in New Zealand.

 Otamatea was named after Tamatea-pōkai-whenua who came to New Zealand in the Tākitimu canoe.
 Known as Tamatea-who-encircled the land, he found himself surrounded by Ngāti Whātua warriors when at Ranganui near the Kaiwaka creek.